 Not only biceps, but arm blasters can also amazingly engage your triceps as well.

-Triceps are one of the prominent body muscles.
+The triceps are one of the prominent body muscles.

 You can straighten your elbows only when triceps are contracted.